Ed.D. Program FAQs

 Executive mentors are not directly involved, other than supporting candidates during the field experience.
 An executive mentor can serve as a secondary reader for the dissertation, with the approval of the dissertation chair.

-Candidates are investigating cyberbullying, sustained planning in nonprofit organizations, cultural competencies, assessment systems, and more.
+Candidates are investigating a range of executive leadership topics in a variety of industries.
 For a full list of dissertations, visit the Fisher Digital Publications page for the Ed.D. program.

-The committee and candidate meet regularly to review progress, discuss next steps, and to address any outstanding needs or issues.
+Dissertation committee meetings are held once a month to provide support throughout the length of the program.
 The candidate, in consultation with the dissertation chair, is responsible for scheduling all committee meetings and preparing meeting agendas.